newslynx/docs/api.rst

 Body
 *******

-A complete :ref:`endpoints-recipes-json` object.
-Since a Recipe can only run properly if all of it's options are properly validated, the API does not allow partial updates for now.
-TK: Allow for partial updates while sanitizing input.
+A complete or partial :ref:`endpoints-recipes-json` object.

 Returns
 *******